 You're now ready to start putting your new knowledge to use!

 To complete this course and receive a certificate of participation, you must complete a final project on or before the deadline specified at the beginning of your course by the course facilitator.
 If you have any questions about this, please contact your facilitator or ask on the discussion forums.
-To help you develop a good project outline, we have some industry-specific CBM examples in the CBM Guide eBook: Chapter 8 - Solution Examples (page 37).
+To help you develop a good project outline, we have some industry-specific CBM examples in the CBM Guide eBook: Chapter 7 - CBM Solution Examples.

 Before beginning the project, you must work out, with the facilitator, a final project that meets the following criteria: